vmarcinko/art-of-programming/markdowns/first.md

 No, currently Java cannot specify that directly.
 It just defines what type it is.

+Following code example creates a car object without "year" field set, although we need it to be mandatory.
-So, should this Car value creation pass compiler check?
+So, will this code pass compiler check?

 ```java
 		Car carValue1 = new Car();